Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Inequality Measures

-Another decomposable family of inequality measure is the Generalized Entropy class.
-As opposed to the measures seen before, this class has the advantages to be strongly transfer sensitive, meaning that it react to transfers depending on donor and recipient income levels.
-It is based on the concept of entropy which applied to income distributions has the meaning of deviations from perfect equality:
+Besides, an additive decomposable family of inequality measures is the Generalized Entropy class.
+As opposed to the measures seen before, this class has the advantage of being strongly transfer-sensitive, meaning that it reacts to transfers depending on donor and recipient income levels.
+It is based on the concept of entropy which, when applied to income distributions, has meaning of deviations from perfect equality:

-with $\alpha$ capturing the sensitivity of the index to a specific part of the income distribution, a large $\alpha$ let the index be more sensitive to the upper tail, vice versa a small $\alpha$ to the lower tail. $GE(0)$ is the Mean Log Deviation, while $GE(1)$ is the more famous Theil index.
+The parameter $\alpha$ sets the sensitivity of the index: a large $\alpha$ induces the index to be more sensitive to the upper tail, and vice versa a small $\alpha$ to the lower tail. $\theta_{GE}(0)$ is the Mean Log Deviation, while $\theta_{GE}(1)$ is the well known Theil index.
 Atkinson and Generalized Entropy are two interrelated parametric families of measures, as a transformation of the Atkinson Index is a member of the GE class:

-In this paper, we will consider the estimation of both classes separately since common parameter values used in one family does not correspond deterministically to common parameter values used in the other one.
-Lastly, we consider as inequality measure the Coefficient of Variation defined in population as $CV=\sqrt{Var(y)}/\mu$.
-Its square has been used in some income distribution analyses, including \cite{organisation2011divided}, but comparisons developed using this measure seems to be very sensitive to top outliers \cite{Atkinson2015}.
+In this paper, we consider the estimation of both classes separately, since common parameter values used in one family do not correspond deterministically to parameter values commonly used for the other family.
+Lastly, we consider the coefficient of variation (CV) as an inequality measure, being linked with a member of the GE family namely $\theta_{GE}(2)=$CV$^2/2$.
+Its square has been used in some income distribution analyses, including \citet{organisation2011divided}, even though it seems to be very sensitive to top outliers \citep{Atkinson2015}.